bblu/profile/_posts/2018-06-08-code-of-mongoose.md

 ---
-title: step into code of mongoose
+title: step into connect code in mongoose
-date: 2018-06-08
+date: 2018-06-08 18:00
 categories: blog
-tags: [nodejs,mongo]
+tags: [nodejs, mongo]
 ---

-## 1.dependency of packages
+Mongoose is a [MongoDB](https://www.mongodb.org/) object modeling tool designed to work in an asynchronous environment.

-* Mongoose is a [MongoDB](https://www.mongodb.org/) object modeling tool designed to work in an asynchronous environment.
+## dependency of packages
 * [MongoDB](https://www.mongodb.com/) : the official driver for Node.js
 * mongodb-core the low level api not for end users.

 The MongoDB Core driver is the low level part of the 2.0 or higher MongoDB driver and is meant for library developers not end users.

-### 1.1.how to use mongoose
+### how to use mongoose

 ```js
 //Defines or retrieves a model.